ptvrdy/doi-parser/README.md

 **Title of Program:**  DOI Parser for Postman

 **Description of the Program:** This program takes CSV files and transforms them to JSON files that can then be pushed to DOE's IAD API.
-These files are mostly compliant with Datacite's DOI metadata standards, but they have important differences that are due to the DOE's IAD API.
-The record metadata is based off of Datacite's 4.4 schema version.
+These files are mostly compliant with DataCite's DOI metadata standards, but they have important differences that are due to the DOE's IAD API.
+The record metadata is based off of DataCite's 4.4 schema version.

 **Dataset Archive Link:** https://github.com/tvrdy-ctr/doi-parser